Ksilink/PhenoLink/README.md

 ## Description
 PhenoLink, former "Checkout" is a multipurpose open source high content image analysis software developped at [Ksilink](https://www.ksilink.com/) entirely written in C++ for computational speed purposes.
-Dedicated to biological images produced with automated microscpes, Checkout has a ability to display and analyze all types of images (2D, 3D, 2D+t, 3D+t, Multichannels, etc.) in a speedy and efficient manner due to different level of multi-processing granularities.
+Dedicated to biological images produced with automated microscopes, Checkout has a ability to display and analyze all types of images (2D, 3D, 2D+t, 3D+t, Multichannels, etc.) in a speedy and efficient manner due to different level of multi-processing granularities.

 ## Features
 <!-- ![alt text](./Figs/Checkout_MP.png) -->